-The various stress testing scenarios established by the Board delivered satisfactory results to conclude that the Company is in a steady solvency position in its first year of operation.
+The various stress testing scenarios established by the Board delivered satisfactory results to conclude that the Company is in a steady solvency position in the near future.
 In each stress test scenario, the Group is able to maintain adequate eligible capital to cover the SCR at all times.